jdunmire/i2c_oled/README.md

 You should have received a copy of the GNU General Public License along with i2c_oled.
 If not, see <http://www.gnu.org/licenses/>.

-Files that are not part of appTemplate are clearly identified at the top of each of the files.
+Files that are not part of i2c_oled are clearly identified at the top of each of the files.
 These files are distributed under terms noted in each of the files.